MicrosoftDocs/architecture-center/docs/example-scenario/apps/app-monitoring.md

 - [Azure App Service](/azure/app-service/) is a PaaS service for building and hosting apps in managed virtual machines.
 The underlying compute infrastructures on which your apps run is managed for you.
 App Service provides monitoring of resource usage quotas and app metrics, logging of diagnostic information, and alerts based on metrics.
 Even better, you can use Application Insights to create [availability tests][availability-tests] for testing your application from different regions.
 - [Application Insights][application-insights] is an extensible Application Performance Management (APM) service for developers and supports multiple platforms.
 It monitors the application, detects application anomalies such as poor performance and failures, and sends telemetry to the Azure portal.
 Application Insights can also be used for logging, distributed tracing, and custom application metrics.
-- [Azure Monitor][Azure Monitor] provides base-level infrastructure [metrics and logs][metrics] for most services in Azure.
+- [Azure Monitor][azure-monitor] provides base-level infrastructure [metrics and logs][metrics] for most services in Azure.
 You can interact with the metrics in several ways, including charting them in Azure portal, accessing them through the REST API, or querying them using PowerShell or CLI.
 Azure Monitor also offers its data directly into [Log Analytics and other services], where you can query and combine it with data from other sources on premises or in the cloud.
-- [Log Analytics][Log Analytics] helps correlate the usage and performance data collected by Application Insights with configuration and performance data across the Azure resources that support the app.
+- [Log Analytics][log-analytics] helps correlate the usage and performance data collected by Application Insights with configuration and performance data across the Azure resources that support the app.
 This scenario uses the [Azure Log Analytics agent][Azure Log Analytics agent] to push SQL Server audit logs into Log Analytics.
 You can write queries and view data in the Log Analytics blade of the Azure portal.

 ## Considerations